Jean de La Fontaine Fables, 239 Timeless Short Stories With Morals

 Writing Under the Sun King: The Politics of Animal Tales

-To understand La Fontaine’s fables fully, you have to understand the world he was writing in.
-Louis XIV’s France was one of the most magnificent and suffocating courts in European history.
-Absolute monarchy ruled.
-The king was everything.
-And saying the wrong thing to the wrong person could destroy your career, your freedom, or worse.
+To really understand La Fontaine’s fables, you have to picture the world he was writing in.
+Louis XIV’s France was one of the most dazzling and suffocating courts Europe ever saw.
+The king was absolute.
+Everything revolved around him.
+Saying the wrong thing to the wrong person could cost you your position, your freedom, or more.

 Fontaine Fables